 I have been in practice for seventeen years now and am still passionate about using acupuncture to facilitate the same profound and lasting positive change in the lives of my patients that I experienced myself.
 After all these years I am in the happy position of being able to say I love my job which is never boring and always rewarding; each person I treat is unique and there is always lots for me to learn about my practice, people and life.

-I have had extensive experience of treating a huge variety of conditions ranging from musculo skeletal pain through stress related complaints (head aches, anxiety, insomnia)to obstectric and gynaecological conditions.
+I have had extensive experience of treating a huge variety of conditions ranging from muscular skeletal pain through stress related complaints (head aches, anxiety, insomnia)to obstetric and gynaecological conditions.
 As a result I have gained significant expertise in treating these complaints in particular.

 I always seek to develop my practice through ongoing post graduate studies and am also practising as a mentor and supervisor to other practitioners.
 Recently I have also begun my training in Upledger Craniosacral Therapy and have begun to use this alongside acupuncture with amazing results as the two therapies complement each other beautifully to facilitate profound and deep change.